Traveling with Atlas Obscura During the COVID-19 Pandemic

 Although testing is not required of all travelers, under some circumstances, travelers may still test and get a positive result.
 In that case, the traveler who tests positive will not be able to participate in the trip unless cleared by Global Rescue to do so.
 After testing positive, the traveler will be connected with Global Rescue for further guidance, including remote medical consultations and/or assistance locating local medical providers if needed.
 Given the length of our trips and typical recommended isolation timelines, it’s rare that a traveler who tests positive will be able to rejoin before the trip ends.

-If someone tests positive after joining the group, the other travelers in the group will also be required to take a rapid antigen test (where available), provided by the trip leader as soon as logistically possible.
-In this scenario, the trip leader will facilitate another round of rapid tests for the group after 5 days (2 tests per person total, if enough time remains on the trip and there are enough tests on hand).
-If no one else tests positive, no further tests will be required.
-Anyone who tests positive is subject to the same policies and procedures as the first traveler to test positive.
-Travelers will report the results of their tests on the honor system.
+If someone tests positive after joining the group, the other travelers in the group may also be asked to take a rapid antigen test (where available), provided by the trip leader as soon as logistically possible.
+Testing other group members is at the discretion of the trip leader, who will follow Global Rescue's guidance in the event of any uncertainty.
+Anyone who tests positive is subject to the same policies and procedures as the first traveler to test positive, including isolation from the rest of the group.

 Who is responsible for additional costs and travel arrangements if a traveler tests positive?